 Sundays, 9:15-10:30 am(click for upcoming schedule of topics)

 Achieving adulthood doesn’t mean that we’ve found all the answers.
 In fact, it doesn’t even mean that we’ve found all of the questions!
 This new “Sunday School” class for adults will focus on spirituality as it is broadly conceived and will include presentations on areas of interest such as spiritual practices, creative engagement, challenges, and the big picture.
 The class will meet in the Anthony Room at 9:30am for one hour on eight consecutive Sunday mornings.
 Childcare for infants through 5th graders will be provided in the Murray Room.
 Participants are welcome to bring a brown bag breakfast and are encouraged to bring their curiosity and open-mindedness.

 Sundays, 9:15-10:30 am (click for upcoming schedule of topics)

-This adult discussion program is offered every Sunday before the worship service.
+This discussion program is offered every Sunday.
 Topics include current events, books, travel, community action, careers and social issues.
-Coffee is served at 8:45 and the presentation/discussion begins at 9 in the RE wing of our building.
-On a typical morning, about 30 people gather for lively discussions, and you need not be a member of the Fellowship to join in.
+Coffee is served at 9 am and the presentation/discussion begins at 9:15 in the RE wing of our building.
+On a typical morning, 30 to 50 people gather for lively discussions.
+Guests and visitors are welcome.
 Just show up ready to think, listen and participate.
-Each week’s topics are listed on the home page and on the calendar at this website.
+Each week’s topics are listed on the home page and the calendar at this website.